IELTS Cue Card Sample 419 - An important social change in your country

-How it happened? - I would say education, globalisation, and the humanity played the most crucial roles in making it happen.
+How it happened? - I would say education, globalisation, and humanity played the most crucial roles in making it happen.
 Great people like Madhusree Dutta, Shruti Kapoor, Manasi Pradhan, Mamatha Raghuveer Achanta and Idrees Ul Haq have contributed through their activity and voice to make it happen.

-The education has broadened people's mind, has eradicated many superstitions and helped people become more rational and logical.
+Education has broadened people's mind, has eradicated many superstitions and helped people become more rational and logical.
 Globalisation helped us compare our social conditions with that of many developed countries and have eliminated many false feeling of pride we had.
 Finally, humanity revived and made us more human and less animal to treat everybody equally regardless of their sex, colour and religion.
 There are still some discriminations but the progress has already been made.

 This single sociocultural evolution has tremendous effects on people and the society in India.
-Both male and female are getting equal opportunities in education, job, politics and on other sectors and their combined contribution have helped a lot for the advancement of the country- economically and socially.
+Both male and female are getting equal opportunities in education, job, politics and other sectors and their combined contribution have helped a lot for the advancement of the country- economically and socially.
 This is further accelerating the education, industrial and agricultural productions and economic progress.
-The social unrest, domestic violence and overall crime have dropped and that ensures a better-living standard for all.
+The social unrest, domestic violence and overall crime have dropped and that ensures a better living standard for all.
 Equal participation in job ensures better productivity and more reserve of the foreign remittance.
-Womens' participation in education, law-enforcing force, army, politics, business, factory and in other sectors have established us as an emerging superpower in the world and this had all been possible due to the social progress in equal opportunity.
+Women's participation in education, law-enforcing force, army, politics, business, factory and in other sectors have established us as an emerging superpower in the world and this had all been possible due to the social progress in equal opportunity.